-The various types of systematic risk are listed down as under
+The various types are listed down as under

 - Interest-Rate Risk: It refers to the risk arising out of the change of market interest rates and affects fixed income instruments like bond

-- Exchange Rate Risk: It arises out of changes in the value of currencies and affects corporations with significant foreign exchange transaction exposure
+- Exchange Rate Risk: It arises out of changes in the value of currencies and affects corporations with substantial foreign exchange transaction exposure

 Systematic Risk Example